 This is according to my experience.

-Some users advocate that an AI Prime HD+ will perform best if you want to keep SPS corals for this setup.
+Some users advocate that an AI Prime 16HD Reef will perform best if you want to keep SPS corals in this setup.

-Obviously, if your budget is looser you should get that as it’s more durable in the long run and has some crazy customization.
+Obviously, if your budget is looser then you should get the AI Prime as it’s more durable in the long run and you’ll benefit from the crazy customization.

 However, in terms of efficiently looking after SPS corals, the Current USA Orbit Marine has done well by me and that’s even at greater depths than 16″.

-The top LED choice for a 30-gallon planted tank
+The top LED lights for a 30-planted tank

 As most 30 gallons are breeder tanks, I’m assuming you’re looking for a LED light that would support high-growing easy-to-care-for plants:

 Most people go for something like Vallisneria because it grows well and helps the baby fish make it.
-A typical 30-gallon goes by the dimensions of 36″ length x 12″ width and x 16″ height.
+A typical 30-gallon tank has dimensions of 36″ length x 12″ width and x 16″ height.
 If you’re looking to grow dense, but low-light requiring plants I can only point you in one direction – BeamsWork EA Timer FSPEC LED Aquarium.

 It will be more than sufficient and they offer a nicely fitting fixture of the same length.